TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 The mod also can affect boarding capital ships - however I don't use that part of the mod, as it just makes boarding easier imo.

 {{<admonition bug "Bug Reports">}}
-Note: you might hear from people that this mod no longer works, however according to my testing, it's only partially true.
+You might hear from people that this mod no longer works, however according to my testing, it's only partially true.

 There appear to be issues when you order NPC ships to do piracy - but the Harass option is still there when flying the ship yourself.
 I actually make extensive use of this feature and have a great success.
 It's been commented by *iomatix* that he'll work on fixing the mod - but until then, it still works as a **significant** improvement to vanilla piracy.